LLNL/scr/doc/rst/users/assumptions.rst

   See Section :ref:`sec-checkpoint_directories` for details.
 * Time limits should be imposed so that the SCR library has sufficient time to flush files from cache to the parallel file system before the resource allocation expires.
-  Additionally, care should be taken so that the run does not stop in the middle of a checkpoint.
   See Section :ref:`sec-halt` for details.